alpacahq/alpaca-trade-api-csharp/README.md

 Alpaca provides 3 different subscription plans for the Data API v2 real-time streaming data: Free, Unlimited, and Business.
 The first one provides only IEX data and has some subscription limits.
 Other plans provide full SIP data without data subscription limits.
 The `IAlpacaDataStreamingClient` interface and its implementation from SDK provide unified access for both streams.

 Use the `Environments.Paper.GetAlpacaDataStreamingClient(...)` factory method for creating client connected to the Free IEX data stream.
-For the Unlimied and Business SIP data stream use the `Environments.Live.GetAlpacaDataStreamingClient(...)` code.
+For the Unlimited and Business SIP data stream use the `Environments.Live.GetAlpacaDataStreamingClient(...)` code.
 So _Paper_ environment for free data tier and _Live_ for paid subscriptions.

 ## Mapping between branches and SDK versions